 Only open since 2014, this Bay View spot is on a residential street off the main drag (KK Ave.).
 Borrowing from the farm-to-table food menu, a few of the cocktails also feature local ingredients, such as Rishi Tea’s tangerine-ginger tea syrup in the For You, 1976 drink.
 Wildly popular for weekend brunch, there is a special cocktail menu for that occasion.
 Get Out of My Room, Mom!
 Has tangerine-ginger syrup as well as Meyer-lemon bitters, Cava and Lillet Rose—a perfect pairing with aebleskiver pancakes.

-Located on the North end of Bay View, this bar shares the same owners as The Hotel Foster.
-It opened in 2011.
+Located on the North end of Bay View, this bar opened in 2011.
 Taxidermy covers the walls in this narrow spot, and the banquettes are covered in plaid fabric.
 Drinks are a work of art, with barrel-aged cocktails as well as seasonal drink menus (like mulled wine in winter).

 The Iron Horse Hotel in Walker’s Point is one of those hotels that even locals like to hang out at.
 Just off the lobby is Branded, a bar with lots of natural lighting, art on the walls and drafting chairs, each of these details playing off of the neighborhood’s industrial-chic vibe.
 Drinks are very creative, including The Escape Clause, which is a house-spiced rum finished with a cedar flamed orange disc.